 You grant access to Filestore operations by granting Identity and Access Management (IAM) roles to users.

 IAM permissions only control access to Filestore operations, like creating a Filestore instance.
-Access to operations on the Filestore file share, like read or execute, are determined by Linux permissions.
+To control access to operations on the file share, like read or execute, use POSIX file permissions.

 Using Filestore roles

-You can use the Filestore Editor (roles/file.editor) and Filestore Viewer (roles/file.viewer) roles to grant Filestore permissions to users.
+To grant Filestore permissions to users, use the Filestore Editor (roles/file.editor) and Filestore Viewer (roles/file.viewer) roles .
 If you prefer, you can also use basic roles for this purpose.

 Use the following table to see the Filestore permissions associated with Filestore roles.